foundriesio/docs/source/getting-started/signup/index.rst

 .. warning::

    Once a Factory is created, the chosen platform/machine and Factory name cannot be changed.
-   Create a new Factory or contact support if a mistake is made: https://support.foundries.io/.
+   Create a new Factory or `contact support <https://foundriesio.atlassian.net/servicedesk/customer/portals>`_ if a mistake is made.

 The :ref:`ref-linux` supports a wide range of platforms out of the box.
 This includes QEMU_ images for ARM_ and RISC-V_ architectures.